-Marcum warrants this product to be free from defects in materials and workmanship for two years from the date of purchase.
-This warranty applies to customers who properly complete the online product registration form found on the MarCum Technologies Website www.marcumtech.com/support If you are unable to use the internet, please fill out and submit the enclosed warranty registration card to be eligible for the two year warranty.
+Marcum warranties this product to be free from defects in materials and workmanship for two years from the date of purchase.
+This warranty applies to customers who properly complete the online product registration form found on the MarCum Technologies Website: www.marcumtech.com/support

+If you are unable to use the internet, please fill out and submit the enclosed warranty registration card to be eligible for the two year warranty.
 Marcum Technologies will repair or replace any components that fail in normal use.
 Failures due to abuse, misuse, unauthorized alteration, modification, or repair are not covered.
-The battery is not covered by the warranty.
 The warranty is valid only for the original owner who purchases the unit from an authorized dealer.
 An original sales receipt dated within the warranty period is required for all warranty claims.